On the risk levels of distributionally robust chance constrained problems: Distributionally robust randomized MPC

 which gives the blue line in Figure~\ref{fig:viol_prob}.
 As also $F_N^{\text{SA}} (\hat{\epsilon}_{M_{\text{RVD}}}(1))=F_N^{\text{SA}}(M_{\text{RVD}}^{-1})$ the following holds by solving the integral in Corollary~\ref{Corollary:Bound:Expected:ByParts} (for details see\Footnote{$^{\text{\ref{arxiv}}}$}\PROOFS{Sec.~\ref{sec:supplementary }})

 giving the dotted blue line in Figure~\ref{fig:viol_prob}.
-The nominal empirical histogram and the mean violation probability fit accurately to the analytical solution.
-The derived distributionally robust upper bounds slightly over-approximate the empirical violation probability in both the mean and the density but accurately predict the shape of the resulting histogram.
-This shows the accuracy of the PRL with the RVD even for low risk levels.
+The nominal histogram and empirical mean violation probability match the analytical solution, while the distributionally robust bounds slightly overestimate both.
+The RVD density closely follows the histogram, whereas the total variation distance would shift the nominal distribution to higher violations by $M_{\text{TVD}}$, making the lowest guaranteeable probability 0.75.
+This highlights the accuracy of the PRL with the RVD even at low risk levels.